ctglab/ReViewCNV/README.md

 pak::pak("ctglab/ReViewCNV")
 ```

 It is also possible to insatll the Dockerized version of the app (see below).
-The app_CNV_tsv.R accepts as input a tsv file (without header) with three columns indicating for each CNV the genomic coordinates (Chromosome, Start and End) and optionally a fourth column specifying the CNV type (i.e. deletion or duplication).
-Example input files for the app_Excavator2.R are avialble in the folder TEST_TRIO_app_Excavator2, while for the app_CNV_tsv.R in the folder test_TRIO_app_CNV_tsv.
 </p>
 <p align="justify">
 The ShinyApp has been developed in R (v.
 4.4.1) using RStudio as IDE and the following R libraries: arrow, bslib, dplyr, htmlwidgets,plotly, shiny, shinyHugePlot and stringr.
 The base image used for the Dockerfile is rhub/rminimal.